Human–AI interaction: Human-AI competition

-Robots Computers have substituted routine tasks historically completed by humans, but the surge of agentic AI has made it possible to replace cognitive tasks including taking phone calls for appointments and driving a car.
+Robots and computers have substituted routine tasks historically completed by humans, but agentic AI has made it possible to also replace cognitive tasks including taking phone calls for appointments and driving a car.
 At the point of 2016, research has estimated that 45% of paid activities could be replaced by AI by 2030.

-As the rapid advancement in AI and deep learning technology, AI has increasingly larger autonomy.
-Perceived autonomy of robots is known to increase people's negative attitude toward them and the worry about the technology taking over leads people to reject it.
+Perceived autonomy of robots is known to increase people's negative attitude toward them, and worry about the technology taking over leads people to reject it.
 There has been a consistent tendency of algorithm aversion in which people prefer human advice over AI advice.
 However, people are not always able to tell apart tasks completed by AI or other humans.
-See AI takeover for more information.
-It is also notable that this sentiment is more prominent in the Western cultures as Westerners tend to show less positive views about AI compared to East Asians.
+This sentiment is more prominent in the Western cultures as Westerners tend to show less positive views about AI compared to East Asians.

-Perception on others who use AI
+Research on the psychological impacts of AI

-As much as people perceive and make judgement about AI itself, they also form impressions on themselves and others who use AI.
+As much as people perceive and make judgment about AI itself, they also form impressions of themselves and others who use AI.
 In the workplace, employees who disclose the use of AI in their tasks are more likely to receive feedback that they are not as hardworking as those who are in the same job who receive non-AI help to complete the same tasks.
 AI use disclosure diminishes the perceived legitimacy in the employee's task and decision making which ultimately leads observers to distrust people who use AI.
 Although these negative effects of AI use disclosure are weakened by the observers who use AI frequently themselves, the effect is still not attenuated by the observers' positive attitude towards AI.